ba0v/user-snipe/README.md

 results are printed to the terminal in real time. any available usernames are saved to `available_usernames.txt` when the run finishes or if you stop early with ctrl+c.

-## features
+## cool features

 - checks all combinations concurrently for maximum speed
-- saves progress to `checkpoint.txt` after every batch — if the script stops, it resumes where it left off automatically
+- saves progress to `checkpoint.txt` after every batch. if the script stops, it resumes where it left off automatically
 - sends a discord notification the moment an available username is found
 - supports proxy rotation to avoid rate limits